citp/privacy-policy-historical/p/pl/plo/plotaroute.com.md

 ### How you can access and update your personal information?

-You can access and modify all the essential personal information we ask for, on your “My Account” page on _plotaroute.com_.
+You can access and modify all the essential personal information we ask for, on your “My Account” and "My Settings" pages on _plotaroute.com_.

-If you believe that any of the information we are holding about you is incorrect or incomplete, you can correct this on your “My Account” page or you can notify us using the “Contact Us” page on the website.
+If you believe that any of the information we are holding about you is incorrect or incomplete, you can correct this on your “My Account” or "My Settings" pages or you can notify us using the “Contact Us” page on the website.
 We will promptly correct any information found to be incorrect, once we have verified your identity.

 You may also request details of personal information which we hold about you under the Data Protection Act 1998.
 A small fee will be payable.
 If you would like a copy of the information held about you please write to us using the “Contact Us” page on the website.

 ### Review of this policy

 We keep this Policy under regular review.
-This Policy was last updated in March 2018.
+This Policy was last updated in September 2018.